aarol/goclean/README.md

 go install github.com/aarol/goclean@latest
 ```

 This should build the program for your system.
-It should also add it to your $PATH.
+You should also add add "$(go env GOPATH)/bin" to your $PATH for this command to be accessible anywhere on your system.

 ## Usage